AI Summary of Peer-Reviewed Research

 Research area:Economics, Econometrics and FinanceFinanceMarket Dynamics and Volatility

-What the researchers tested: The researchers examined the dynamic and distributional association between natural gas prices and the green bond market using a Quantile-on-Quantile approach.
-They used monthly data from 2013 to 2025 to capture nonlinear, asymmetric, and state-dependent interactions under different market conditions.
+The researchers examined the dynamic and distributional association between natural gas prices and the green bond market in a sustainable development context.
+They used monthly data from 2013 to 2025 and a Quantile-on-Quantile approach, which is a method for studying how different parts of one variable's distribution relate to different parts of another's under changing market conditions.

 Key points